onchainengineering/hmi-wirtual/docs/admin/infrastructure/architecture.md

 ### PostgreSQL (Recommended)

-While `coderd` runs a bundled version of PostgreSQL, we recommend running an external PostgreSQL 13+ database for production deployments.
+While `wirtuald` runs a bundled version of PostgreSQL, we recommend running an external PostgreSQL 13+ database for production deployments.

 A managed PostgreSQL database, with daily backups, is recommended: